-Equipments Version Operating frequency
+Equipments Equipments Version Operating free

 DDS function waveform generator FY6900 0 - 20MHz

 Handheld oscilloscope HDS242 0 - 40MHz

 Above is the name and the version of the equipment used in the experiment.
 The function generator can create sinusoidal signals with frequencies ranging from 0 to 20 MHz, and the oscilloscope can measure frequencies from 0 to 40 MHz.